Most people know that exercise can be helpful for weight loss. Find out how effective cycling is for burning calories.

 That being said, assume there is a 185-pound (83 kg) person who has a routine that keeps them at the same weight.
 The only change they make is cycling more.

 If this 185-pound (83 kg) person would cycle 12-13.9 mph for 15 minutes a day for 10 days, they would burn an extra 1750 calories or about 0.5 pounds (0.22 kg) of body fat.

 By continuing the same cycling routine for 30 days, the same person would burn about 1.5 pounds (0.66 kg) of body fat.

 Again, all of these calories do not necessarily come from body fat.
 Your other lifestyle habits need to be good enough too.

 Should you do cycling for calorie burning?

-Cycling can be a great exercise choice to burn a lot of calories.
+While there are a few options that are even better, cycling can be a great exercise choice for burning a lot of calories.

 One of the benefits of cycling is that you can do it for a long period of time.
 As you can see from the table above, this can result in a lot of calorie burning.